 You may explore the actual ruins of Via Appia on foot for a nice stroll in the natural setting of this location.

 Not far from here, you can also visit Christian Catacombs, the Church of San Sebastiano, the Tomb of Caecilia Metella, Villa dei Quintilli, the Circus of Maxentius, and many more ancient Roman tombs, churches, mausoleums, and catacombs making for an ideal day of exploration of historical places.

 The last of our 7 Top Ancient Roman, Etruscan Sites to visit from Rome is the Park of the Aqueducts.

-Located outside of central Rome into a more rural area of the city, the Park of the Aqueducts is named after the 6 of the 11 remaining towering remains of the ancient aqueducts (Aqua Felix, part of Aqua Claudia are most we recognize) that pass through the rustic park with lush vegetation, characteristic sea pine trees, and pastures where you can sometimes even see sheep grazing.
+Located outside of central Rome in a more rural area of the city, the Park of the Aqueducts is named after 6 of the 11 remaining towering remains of the ancient aqueducts (Aqua Felix, part of Aqua Claudia are most we recognize) that pass through the rustic park with lush vegetation, characteristic sea pine trees, and pastures where you can sometimes even see sheep grazing.

 The Park of the Aqueducts has been featured in many films (most recently La Grande Bellezza), as well as TV Series, Reality TV shows, and more.